K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires the list of service instances in the target space.
+  Retrieve the list of service instances in the target space.
   ```